H4NM/H4NM/README.md

 ## Welcome to my profile!
 Love turning ideas into code.
 Anything security related is always a fun project.
   - Detection Engineering
-  - Windows and Network forensics
+  - Windows and Network Forensics
   - Pentesting
   - Webapplications, and lots more